tuya-cloudcutter/tuya-cloudcutter/README.md

 Our tool disconnects Tuya devices from the cloud, allowing them to run completely locally.
 Additionally, it can be used to flash custom firmware to devices over-the-air.

+ℹ️ Do you like this tool?
+Please consider giving it a star on Github so it reaches more people. ✨

 ## ⚠️ WARNING⚠️
 **Using cloudcutter means that you will NO LONGER be able to use Tuya's apps and servers.
 Be absolutely sure that you are never going to use them again!**